dodgeballchampionscms/website/README.md

 - Admin panel: `https://your-project.strapiapp.com/admin`
 - API endpoint: `https://your-project.strapiapp.com/api/teams`

-### Setting Up Teams
+### Setting Up Content

 After deployment:
 1. Log in to the admin panel
+2. **Create Teams**:
-2. Go to Content Manager → Team
+   - Go to Content Manager → Team
-3. Create entries for each team with their gallery photos
+   - Create entries for all 8 teams
-4. Make sure to publish each entry
+   - Publish each team
+3. **Create Albums**:
+   - Go to Content Manager → Album
+   - Create a new album, select the team it belongs to
+   - Add title, date, location, and photographer credit
+   - Click "Add component" to add photos
+   - For each photo: upload image, optionally add individual photographer credit or caption
+   - Publish the album
+4. **Bulk Upload Workflow**:
+   - Create the album with metadata
+   - Click "Add component" for each photo you want to upload
+   - Upload multiple images at once in the media library
+   - Assign photographer credits afterward if different from album default

 ### API Permissions

 Don't forget to set public read permissions:
 1. Settings → Users & Permissions Plugin → Roles → Public
-2. Enable `find` and `findOne` for the Team content type
+2. Enable `find` and `findOne` for both **Team** and **Album** content types